peilin-wang-git/peilin-wang-git.github.io/_posts/2023-08-06-PaperReading-MedicalLargeModel.md

 Finally, the training operation and related code can be obtained from [here](https://zhuanlan.zhihu.com/p/156830039).

 ## What is [UNet](https://link.springer.com/chapter/10.1007/978-3-319-24574-4_28)?
-UNet is a grown model for medical images processing.
+UNet is a grown  encoder-decoder structure with residual connections, which has good performance for medical images processing.
 Many blogs as well as websites have talk about it for many times.

 ## The main thought of UniverSeg
 Comparing with the general tasks in few-shot learning whose destination is calssification, UniverSeg handles a more complex situation segmenting images based on various anatomies.